ropensci/roweb/_drafts/2017-07-27-taxonomy-suite.md

 `taxa` is our newest entry (hit CRAN just a few weeks ago) into the taxonomic R package space.
 It defines taxonomic classes for R, and basic, but powerful manipulations on those classes.

-It defines two broad types of classes: those with just taxonomic names data, and those with taxonomic names data plus other data (such as traits, environmental data, etc.) - so called `taxmap` classes.
+It defines two broad types of classes: those with just taxonomic data, and a class with taxonomic data plus other associated data (such as traits, environmental data, etc.) called `taxmap`.

-With these taxonomic classes, you can do various operations on them.
-With the taxonomic classes, you can filter out or keep taxa based on various criteria, and with the `taxmap` classes when you filter on taxa, the associated data is filtered the same way so taxa and data are in sync.
+The `taxa` package includes function to do various operations with these taxonomic classes.
+With the taxonomic classes, you can filter out or keep taxa based on various criteria.
+In the case of the `taxmap` class, when you filter on taxa, the associated data is filtered the same way so taxa and data are in sync.

 A manuscript about `taxa` is being prepared at the moment - so look out for that.